Business mentoring

 How does business mentoring work?

 Different business mentors work in different ways.
-If you’re working with a volunteer mentor, you’d probably see them for a coffee for an hour every month and have a chat about your business and how you’re getting on.
+If you’re working with a free volunteer mentor, you’d probably see them for a coffee for an hour every month and have a chat about your business and how you’re getting on.

 Some organisations will come into your business for a couple of days at a time, run extensive workshops, consult with senior staff and organise strategy days.
-This is more of a corporate approach, suitable for businesses with a few hundred employees.
+This is more of a corporate consultancy approach, suitable for businesses with a few hundred employees.

-As I specialise in working with business owners with less than 30 employees, I prefer to free up as much time as possible for the owner to get into action and work on their business, so my process is much simpler.
+I specialise in working with business owners with less than 30 employees, and I prefer to free up as much time as possible for the owner to get into action and work on their business, so my process is much simpler.
+We get together twice a month online.
+In between meetings, we keep the process going by email and phone.
+If there’s something urgent or ongoing, we might have some catch-up Zoom sessions between our main meetings.

 online business coach